 What Is Assisted Living?

-Assisted living facilities can provide a level of independence for people who need help with daily activities but don’t require the medical or care services provided by more advanced care facilities.
+Assisted living facilities can provide a level of independence for people who need help with activities but don’t require the medical or care services provided by more advanced care facilities.
 Medicare does not cover assisted living costs, however, long-term care insurance will.

 What Is Assisted Living for Seniors?

 Assisted living is a form of eldercare that aids older people who need help with daily care but still don’t need as much help as a nursing home would provide.

 The care that is provided in assisted living facilities may serve as few as 25 people or more than 120.
 Assisted living facilities typically provide different levels of care.
 The higher the level, the higher the price for care.

 Residents in assisted living facilities have their own rooms or apartments within the facility.
 Facilities also have common areas where you can socialize with other residents, offering normalcy through retirement life.